rootalley/du-canvas-global-theme/README.md

     git commit -m "A nice message describing the change"
     ```
 4. Push your changes to your fork on GitHub: `git push origin <branch_name>`.
-5. Login to GitHub and open a pull request against `rootalley/master`.
+5. Login to GitHub and open a pull request against `rootalley/main`.
 Be sure to give the pull request a nice title and description.
 6. Once your pull request has been merged, you can delete your branch:

     ```Shell
-    git checkout master;
+    git checkout main;
-    git pull upstream master;
+    git pull upstream main;
     git branch -d <branch_name>;
-    git push origin master;
+    git push origin main;
     ```